105-107 Forsyth Street

-Jose Sierra is an Associate Teaching Professor and Associate Director of Information Assurance and Cybersecurity Program at the Khoury College of Computer Sciences.
+Jose Sierra is an associate teaching professor and the associate director of the information assurance and cybersecurity program at the Khoury College of Computer Sciences.
 He earned his PhD at Carlos III University in 2000.
-Jose’s research areas include Authentication and Access control protocols, mobile payments protection, lightweight cryptographic protocols and IoT security.
+His research areas include authentication and access control protocols, mobile payments protection, lightweight cryptographic protocols, and IoT security.
 He has a very active publication record, with an important number of conference proceedings and journal papers.
 During his academic career, he has had the opportunity to research and work at several universities, from the British Bradford and Westminster to well-established U.S. institutions such as the University of California, Berkeley and MIT.

 What are the specifics of your educational background?

-My education has been focused on Computer Science: in this field I achieved my MSc degree in 1997, joining the Pontificia de Comillas University in Madrid after that as a research assistant.
-At the same time, I began my PhD on Internet Security Protocols at the Carlos III University, until 2000 when I obtained my doctoral thesis with honors.
+My education has been focused on computer science.
+I achieved my MSc degree in 1997, joining the Pontificia de Comillas University in Madrid after that as a research assistant.
+At the same time, I began my PhD on internet security protocols at the Carlos III University.
+In 2000, I obtained my doctoral thesis with honors.